Terror of the Autons: Plot

-The Master arrives on Earth and steals the sole surviving Nestene energy unit from the National Space Museum.
-He then hijacks the Beacon Hill radio telescope, which he uses as a bridgehead to channel energy into the Nestene unit, and kidnaps Professor Philips, a Ministry of Technology research scientist.
-Reports of the theft and sabotage bring the Doctor, his new assistant Jo Grant and Brigadier Lethbridge-Stewart to investigate.
-At Beacon Hill the Doctor encounters a fellow Time Lord, who warns him that an "old acquaintance" is on Earth and will certainly try to kill him.
-The Doctor then identifies and successfully neutralises the boobytrap, which the Master has left behind.
+The Master arrives on Earth, steals the Nestene energy unit, then hijacks a radio telescope, using it to channel energy into the Nestene unit, and kidnaps Professor Philips, a research scientist.
+Reports of the theft and sabotage bring the Doctor, his new assistant Jo Grant and the Brigadier to investigate.
+There, the Doctor encounters a fellow Time Lord, who warns him that the Master is on Earth.

-The Master takes over Farrel Autoplastics, a nearby plastics factory, to build Autons.
+The Master takes over Farrel Autoplastics, a nearby plastics factory.
 Jo, investigating the factory, is discovered by the Master, who hypnotises her and wipes her memory of their meeting.
-He sends her back to UNIT with a booby-trap, a box ostensibly containing the stolen energy unit.
-The Doctor realises she has been hypnotised and disposes of the bomb.
+He sends her back with a box, ostensibly containing the stolen energy unit; the Doctor realises she has been hypnotised and disposes of the bomb.

-UNIT traces the missing Professor Philips to Rossini's Circus at Tarminster.
-The Doctor visits the Circus, and is captured by Rossini, but freed by Jo, who has followed him there against orders.
-The Doctor removes something from the Master's TARDIS but is attacked by Rossini and his men.
-Rescued by two policemen, the Doctor becomes suspicious and unmasks one of them as an Auton.

-Fleeing from the Autons, the Doctor and Jo hide in a quarry until the Brigadier and Captain Mike Yates arrive.
-A firefight breaks out between the soldiers and the Autons, enabling the Doctor's party to escape.
-Meanwhile, a larger group of Autons, disguised in weird Carnival masks, are touring the country handing out free plastic daffodils to the public.
-Soon deaths from asphyxiation, shock, and heart failure are being reported all across the country.
+UNIT traces the missing Professor to Rossini's Circus, which the Doctor visits, but is captured by Rossini; however, he is freed by Jo.
+The Doctor removes something from the Master's TARDIS but is attacked by Rossini and his men; and then "rescued" and attacked by Auton "policemen".
+Fleeing, they hide in a nearby quarry until UNIT arrives.
+As UNIT fights the Autons, the Doctor's party escapes.
+Meanwhile, a large group of Autons, disguised in Carnival masks, are touring the country handing out plastic daffodils; soon deaths from asphyxiation, shock, and heart failure are being reported all across the country.

-The Master infiltrates UNIT headquarters disguised as a telephone engineer, and installs an extra-long telephone flex in the Doctor's laboratory.
-At the now-empty plastics factory, the Brigadier and the Doctor discover that Farrel, the owner, has chartered a coach.
-They also find a plastic daffodil, and a lurking killer Auton, proving the connection between the factory and the Master.
+The Master infiltrates UNIT headquarters disguised as a telephone engineer; at the factory, the Brigadier and the Doctor discover that Farrel, the owner, has chartered a coach, and find a lurking killer Auton, linking the factory and the Master.
+At UNIT headquarters, the plastic flower and the plastic telephone cable try to kill Jo and the Doctor respectively, but are foiled.